-The Johnson Drive Rehabilitation Project will stretch from the West edge of Lamar to the West edge of Nall Avenue and will include full reconstruction of the pavement asphalt and curbs, allow for utilities to relocate and upgrade their infrastructure, install a stormwater interceptor that will reroute some of the peak flow from the Rock Creek channel, and upgrade streetscape improvements such as sidewalks, seat walls, and street lighting.
+The Johnson Drive Rehabilitation Project stretches from the west edge of Lamar to the west edge of Nall Avenue.
+It includes full reconstruction of the pavement asphalt and curbs, relocation and upgrade of all utility infrastructure, the installation of a stormwater interceptor that will reroute some of the peak flow from the Rock Creek channel, and upgrades streetscape improvements such as sidewalks, seat walls, and street lighting.

 City Council Approves Design Concept Resolution

-A design concept resolution, which details the major elements and components to be included in the Johnson Drive Rehabilitation Project was approved by the City Council at last night's meeting.
+August 23, 2012 - A design concept resolution , which details the major elements and components to be included in the Johnson Drive Rehabilitation Project was approved by the City Council.
 The design concept resolution directs the final design of the project to include: